khazanovanastasia/The-Last-Observer/README.md

 - **Floor Plan** - annotate blueprints to track camera locations and passages condition
 - Randomized broken cameras for incomplete information each playthrough

+### Floor Plan & Annotation System
+- Interactive blueprints of every floor
+- Freeform drawing and erasing directly on the map
+- Compare surveillance feeds with building layouts to build situational awareness
+- Player-created notes become part of the gameplay and may be accurate, incomplete, or incorrect
+- No automated tracking or markers - all documentation is maintained by the player

 ### NPC Behavior
 - Unity NavMesh-based pathfinding
 - Event-driven behavior (lights out, broken cameras, opened passages)